-Simplified diagram of suction piping with an independent stripping system discharge.
+Simplified diagram of suction piping with an independent stripping system stripping begins, then closed to the check position as the tank becomes nearly empty.

 The first alternative is the most versatile and permits the earliest stripping of tanks after they have been emptied as far as possible by the main cargo pumps.
 To use a stripping system off the main cargo lines, the main pumps must be either finished their work or stopped.
-This will tend to delay the
+This will tend to delay the discharge.

 Stripping suction valves in tanks should be 'globe/check' valves, a special type of valve which acts as a non-return valve when opened only a few turns, but permits full flow when fully opened.
-These valves are opened fully when stripping begins, then closed to the check position as the tank becomes nearly empty.
+These valves are opened fully when